How much does a for-profit legal service contracts bond cost in Texas?

 The Texas Department of Licensing and Regulation requires legal service contract companies to post surety bonds in varying amounts.
 Companies that generate $300,000 or less in annual gross revenue from legal service contract sales must post $50,000 bonds.
 Companies that generate between $300,001 and $750,000 in annual gross revenue must post $75,000 bonds.
 Companies that generate more than $750,000 in annual gross revenue must post $100,000 bonds.

-These bonds are subject to underwriting, which means the cost is based on a soft review of the applicant’s credit report.
+These bonds are subject to underwriting, which means the cost is based on a review of the applicant’s qualifications.

 |Bond Type||Bond Amount||Cost*|